snimu/blog/contents/modded-nanogpt-multi-output/article.md

 ...  # apply the language head
 ```

-I created an adapted version, in which I multiply `x` by a scalar value before decoding it:
+In my record, I multiply `x` and the skipped value by a scalar value and sum the two after norming them independently:

 ```python
 ...  # apply the layers